-The PrePass® suite of services is offered by HELP Inc., a non-profit corporation focused on commercial transportation safety.
-As a public/private partnership (P3), HELP brings together federal, state and motor carrier industry decision-makers to advance safety and efficiency on our highways.
+The PrePass® suite of services is offered by PrePass Safety Alliance, a non-profit corporation focused on commercial transportation safety.
+As a public/private partnership (P3), The Alliance brings together federal, state and motor carrier industry decision-makers to advance safety and efficiency on our highways.

-HELP Inc. (Heavy-Vehicle Electronic License Plate, Inc.) began in the late 1980s as a collaborative research project between a group of state transportation directors and trucking company executives.
+PrePass Safety Alliance, formerly known as HELP Inc. began in the late 1980s as a collaborative research project between a group of state transportation directors and trucking company executives.
 The goal was to make the roads safer and more efficient for motor carriers using technology to weigh trucks at highway speeds and allow compliant trucks to bypass weigh stations.

 In 1991, the initial research effort was launched, named the Crescent Project to represent the shape of the west coast geographic “crescent” from British Columbia to Texas.
 After the participants pooled their transportation research funds to conduct the proof of concept, they collectively secured a grant from the Federal Highway Administration to test different technologies for creating productivity and efficiencies that would benefit motor carriers as well as enforcement and compliance agencies.

 After testing a number of possible technologies, Radio Frequency Identification Detection (RFID) was selected for pre-clearance because of its superior accuracy and reliability.
 The Crescent Project’s studies also proved that automatic vehicle identification as well as weigh-in-motion technologies were feasible and could be readily deployed.

 Although the Crescent Project proved without a doubt that the service was viable, there was no federal money available to deploy it.
 As a result, the pilot states incorporated HELP Inc. (now known as PrePass Safety Alliance) in 1993 as a non-profit P3 and contracted with a private firm to develop and deploy the technology and provide seed money to expand the system.
-Since 1993, many other states have formed relationships with HELP and deployed PrePass, creating what has become the largest, most reliable and widespread truck safety e-clearance system in the nation.
+Since 1993, many other states have formed relationships with The Alliance and deployed PrePass, creating what has become the largest, most reliable and widespread truck safety e-clearance system in the nation.

 Began as research project between state transportation directors and trucking executives.

 "Crescent Project” formed to test technologies for weigh station bypass.

-HELP introduces weigh station bypassing in California, Arizona, New Mexico and Texas.
+HELP introduced weigh station bypassing in California, Arizona, New Mexico and Texas.